Yu-Yang-Li/StarWhisper/README_en.md

 2. The results of the current version on CG-Eval are published, with a total ranking of second only to GPT-4, and mathematical reasoning and astronomical ability close to or exceeding GPT 3.5 Turbo.
 CG-Eval：http://cgeval.besteasy.com/leaderboard.html

-3.Relevant papers and astronomical multi-modal training will be released at the end of the month.

 updated checkpoint：https://github.com/Yu-Yang-Li/StarGLM/releases/tag/v0.2.0

 model after merged：https://wisemodel.cn/models/LiYuYang/StarWhisper